dwf/wut/README.md

  * `which_list` -- name of list to retrieve
  * `client_id` -- Wunderlist client ID
  * `token` -- Wunderlist API token

-Right now it displays a bunch of checkbox widgets.
-Checking these checkboxes does precisely nothing.
-They might do something when I learn more about urwid.